 Sunny Health & Fitness SF-T4400

 Sunny Health is the No.1 company that specializes in affordable home fitness equipment.
-If you’re on a budget and you are looking for a quality cardio machine, it’s usually these guys most people turn to.
+If you’re on a budget and looking for a quality cardio machine, it’s usually these guys most people turn to.

 I’ve reviewed a load of their gear, and it’s not often they fail to impress, and by the sounds of the user reviews for the SF-T4400, their entry-level treadmills are no exception when it comes to value for money.